Find & Apply For Special Education Teacher Jobs In North Carolina

 North Carolina Special Education Teacher Industry Trends & Salary Information

-Special Education Teachers in North Carolina work to support students with disabilities in their academic and social development. - Entry-level Special Education Teacher salaries range from $35,000 to $45,000 per year - Mid-career Special Education Teacher salaries range from $45,000 to $60,000 per year - Senior-level Special Education Teacher salaries range from $60,000 to $75,000 per year The history of Special Education Teachers in North Carolina can be traced back to the mid-20th century when the state began to implement programs to serve students with disabilities.
-Over time, laws such as the Individuals with Disabilities Education Act (IDEA) have shaped the role of Special Education Teachers in the state.
-The evolution of Special Education Teachers in North Carolina has seen a shift towards inclusive practices, collaboration with general education teachers, and a focus on individualized education plans (IEPs) for students with disabilities.
-Special Education Teachers now work closely with parents, administrators, and other professionals to ensure the success of their students.
-Current trends in Special Education in North Carolina include a push for more inclusive classrooms, a focus on evidence-based practices, and the integration of technology to support student learning.
-Special Education Teachers are also increasingly being called upon to address the social and emotional needs of students with disabilities, in addition to their academic needs.
+Special Education Teachers in North Carolina provide specialized instruction and support to students with disabilities. - Entry-level Special Education Teacher salaries range from $35,000 to $45,000 per year - Mid-career Special Education Teacher salaries range from $45,000 to $60,000 per year - Senior-level Special Education Teacher salaries range from $60,000 to $75,000 per year The history of special education in North Carolina dates back to the mid-20th century when legislation was enacted to ensure equal access to education for students with disabilities.
+Over the years, the focus has shifted towards inclusive practices and individualized education plans to meet the unique needs of each student.
+Special education in North Carolina has evolved to incorporate evidence-based practices, such as differentiated instruction and response to intervention strategies.
+Teachers now work closely with multidisciplinary teams to provide comprehensive support and services to students with disabilities.
+Current trends in special education in North Carolina include a greater emphasis on early intervention, transition services, and the use of assistive technology to enhance learning opportunities.
+There is also a growing recognition of the importance of cultural competence and diversity in special education classrooms.